MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 The **Solutions** page provides an overview of Power Platform solutions in your environment:

 - Total number of solutions
 - Total number of solutions created this month
 - Total number of solution makers

 Through visuals, you can see your solution creation trend and top environments with solutions.
-Use the list view of all solutions to sort your solutions by publisher, maker or environment.
+Use the list view of all solutions to sort your solutions by publisher, maker, or environment.

-Filters on this page can help you narrow down this view by environment, publisher and by maker.
+Filters on this page can help you narrow down this view by environment, publisher, and maker.

 ![Solutions.](media/pb-16.png "Solutions")

-## Business Process Flows
+## Business process flows

-The **Business Process Flows** page provides an overview of  Business Process Flows in your environment:
+The **Business Process Flows** page provides an overview of Business process flows in your environment:

-- Total number of Business Process Flows
+- Total number of business process flows

-- Total number of Business Process Flows created this month
+- Total number of business process flows created this month

-- Total number of Business Process Flow makers
+- Total number of business process flows makers

-Through visuals, you can see your  Business Process Flow creation trend and top environments with  Business Process Flows.
-Use the list view of all  Business Process Flows to sort by state, maker and environment.
+Through visuals, you can see your business process flow creation trend and top environments with business process flows.
+Use the list view of all business process flows to sort by state, maker, and environment.

-Filters on this page can help you narrow down this view by environment, state and by maker.
+Filters on this page can help you narrow down this view by environment, state, and maker.

 ![ Business Process Flows.](media/pb-17.png " Business Process Flows")